node-formidable/formidable/README.md

 ## Project Status: Maintained

-_Check [VERSION_NOTES.md](https://github.com/node-formidable/formidable/blob/master/VERSION_NOTES.md) for more information on v1, v2, and v3 release plans, NPM dist-tags and GitHub branches._
+_Check [VERSION NOTES](https://github.com/node-formidable/formidable/blob/master/VERSION_NOTES.md) for more information on v1, v2, and v3 plans, NPM dist-tags and branches._

 This module was initially developed by [**@felixge**](https://github.com/felixge) for